rikumat/chess-engine/documentation/testing.md

 Unittests for this class test that the board gets updated correctly when a move is made.

+### Board
+Unittests for this class are comprehensive, and test that all the methods of the class find all legal moves.
+This is tested by obstructing piece's paths with own and opponent's pieces to ensure it doesn't allow moving through material.

 ### Utils

 Utils is a utility file containing several helper functions not bound to a class.
 Currently these functions are limited to square_to_coordinates and coordinates_to_square, which convert a square to index coordinates (y, x) and vice versa.
 These functions are tested trivially by ensuring they produce the correct conversions.